ericgj/ing/README.md

 The "subcommand" is your task.
 To take some examples.

-    ing -r./path/to/some/task.rb some:task run something --verbose
+    ing -r ./path/to/some/task.rb some:task run something --verbose

   1. `ing -r` loads specified ruby files or libraries/gems; then
   2. it dispatches to `Some::Task.new(:verbose => true).run("something")`.